Random-Restart Best-Response Dynamics for Large-Scale Integer Programming Games and Their Applications: Introduction

 \section{Introduction}

-Integer Programming Games (IPGs) stand at the crossroads of integer programming and non-cooperative game theory, focusing on games where players solve optimization models involving discrete decisions to influence outcomes.
-IPGs are non-cooperative complete information games, i.e., players are self-interested and have complete information about each other's objectives and strategies \citep{carvalho2022computing}.
-A Pure Nash Equilibrium (PNE), as defined by \cite{nash1950equilibrium}, is a state where no player can improve their payoff by unilaterally changing their strategy.
-Recent advances in computing a PNE or multiple Pure Nash Equilibria (PNEa) have focused on a simultaneous IPG \citep{carvalho2023integer}, in which each player commits to a strategy simultaneously with the other players, i.e., there is no order of play.
-However, it is notable that a PNE identified through sequential play, such as in best-response dynamics (BRD) \citep{matsui1992best, heinrich2023best}, also qualifies as a PNE in simultaneous settings.
-To bridge the gap between IPG optimization techniques and BRD in normal-form games, this paper revisits BRD within the IPG framework.
-We also introduce a new class of non-cooperative IPGs, termed the edge-weighted budgeted maximum coverage (EBMC) games, and present a novel heuristic algorithm, the Best Response Plus (BR-plus), to efficiently find the best PNE.
+\vspaceminus{3pt} Integer programming games (IPGs) stand at the crossroads of integer programming and non-cooperative game theory.
+They study settings in which each player solves an optimization model with discrete decisions, and these decisions influence one another’s utilities.
+IPGs are non-cooperative, complete-information games: players are self-interested and have complete information about each other’s utilities and strategy sets \citep{carvalho2022computing}.
+A pure Nash equilibrium (PNE), as defined by \citet{nash1950equilibrium}, is a strategy profile in which no player can improve their utility by unilaterally changing their strategy.
+Social welfare is the sum of all players’ utilities.
+In this paper, we develop efficient algorithms for large-scale IPGs to (i) compute a PNE, (ii) compute multiple PNEs, and (iii) identify the PNE with the highest social welfare.

-Various IPGs reflecting player interactions in different contexts have emerged, including lot-sizing competition games \citep{lamas2018joint}, facility location and design games \citep{cronert2024equilibrium}, fixed-charge transportation problems \citep{sagratella2020noncooperative}, critical node games \citep{dragotto2023zero,dragotto2024critical}, kidney exchange problem games \citep{carvalho2017nash} and knapsack problem games \citep{carvalho2021cut, dragotto2023zero}.
-The edge-weighted budgeted maximum coverage (EBMC) problem \citep{caskurlu2014partial}, with applications in aquatic invasive species (AIS) prevention \citep{Haight2021}, aims to maximize edge coverage by selecting vertices of elements under cardinality constraints.
-We introduce EBMC games as a new class of non-cooperative IPGs, where players interact by selecting vertices based on a network graph.